skylark-domx-plugins/skylark-domx-plugins-scrolls/README.md

-# skyalrk-domx-spy
+# skyalrk-domx-scrolls
-The skylark spy plugins library for dom api extension
+The skylark scroll utility library for dom api extension